-Physics explores the natural world.
+Physics explores the natural world and a.
 Advances in physics lead to new technologies.
-Students in physics acquire mathematical skills and ways of thinking that support success in many careers.
-Many of our physics graduates have gone on to earn graduate degrees in physics.
-Many others have succeeded in law, medicine, engineering, business and finance.
-The Department of Physics has state-of-the-art laboratory equipment for introductory, intermediate and advanced experiments in mechanics, electromagnetism, optics, lasers, electronics, quantum and nuclear physics.
+Students in physics at Yeshiva College acquire mathematical skills and ways of thinking that support success in many careers.
+Many of our physics graduates have gone on to earn graduate degrees in physics and engineering.
+Many others have succeeded in jobs such as law, medicine, engineering, business and finance.
+The Department of Physics has state-of-the-art laboratory equipment for introductory and advanced experiments in mechanics, electromagnetism, optics, lasers, electronics, quantum and nuclear physics.
 A weekly colloquium brings physicists from all over the world to present and discuss their research.

-Students will be able to analyze scientific problems, generate logical hypotheses, evaluate evidence, and tolerate ambiguity.
+- Analyze scientific and engineering problems, generate logical hypotheses, evaluate evidence, and tolerate ambiguity.

-Students will be able to effectively communicate scientific knowledge using their own informed perspectives both orally and in writing
+- Effectively communicate scientific knowledge using their own informed perspectives both orally and in writing.

 Mark Edelman (Yeshiva University / New York University)